 Communicate Frequently and Politely

-There's no denying that the annual audit can be a stressful time, which is why it's worth reminding yourself the auditor is just another human simply doing their job.
-Don't take anything the auditor questions as an attack on your person or shy away from their input.
+The annual audit can be a stressful time, but remember, the auditor is just another human doing their job.
+Don't take anything they question as an attack on your person or shy away from their input.

 Take Your Time During Review